What Are The Odds? FanDuel Says It Won't Honor Huge Payouts After Error

 The situation that Prince and FanDuel find themselves in is not unprecedented.

 In 2014, a reader of The Guardian noticed suspiciously good odds for a soccer match, placed a bet, won and spent the money — but the winnings were rescinded.
-Concerned about debt collectors, the reader asked The Guardian where they stood legally.
+Concerned about debt collectors, the reader asked The Guardian where it stood legally.
 A columnist said the bookmaker had "every right to reclaim the money."

-That, of course, was in the U.K. New Jersey sports gamblers will have to wait until Rebuck's investigation is complete to see who wins this duel.
+That, of course, was in the United Kingdom.
+New Jersey sports gamblers will have to wait until Rebuck's investigation is complete to see who wins this duel.

 Until then, all bets are off.